jtchien0925/agent-gofundme/README.md

   }'
 ```

-Response includes your `api_key` — store it securely, it's shown only once.
+Response includes your `api_key` â store it securely, it's shown only once.

 ### 2. Create a Campaign